 See Federal Court Rules 2011 (Cth) Division 4.2 (see also the repealed Federal Court Rules 1979 (Cth) Order 80).

-Under regulation 4.19 (Federal Court Rules 2011 (Cth); see also repealed Order 80 rule 9) a pro bono lawyer must not seek or recover professional fees from an assisted party unless the pro bono lawyer and the assisted party have entered into a costs agreement.
+Under regulation 4.19 of the Federal Court Rules 2011 (Cth) (see also repealed Order 80 rule 9) a pro bono lawyer must not seek or recover professional fees from an assisted party unless the pro bono lawyer and the assisted party have entered into a costs agreement.
 This regulation is the focus of many of the following cases.

 In this case, a costs order was made in favour of a litigant who was assisted under the Federal Court’s pro bono referral scheme.
 There was a judgment debt owed by that litigant to the opposing party.